-Ever since some of the biggest players in the EHR market announced the creation of the CommonWell Health Alliance, a data interoperability partnership, at HIMSS13,
+Ever since some of the biggest players in the EHR market announced the creation of the CommonWell Health Alliance, a data interoperability partnership, at HIMSS13, observers have noted the absence of Epic Systems Corp., one of the major vendors in the market.
+The company's CEO, Judy Faulkner, finally shared her thoughts on the subject at the April 4 meeting of the Office of the National Coordinator's Health IT Policy Committee.

 The CommonWell Health Alliance is a collaborative effort on the part of Cerner Corp., McKesson Corp., Allscripts Healthcare Solutions Inc., athenahealth Inc. and Greenway Medical Technologies Inc. The vendors came together to form a non-profit entity for the purposes of promoting data standards and interoperability.
 The Health IT Policy Committee discussed where the initiative fits into the federal government's own efforts to encourage data interoperability.